BlockchainCommons/developer-web-site/_pages/architecture-progressivetrust.md

 #### Phase 4: References

-_The Tribune_ checks all references in the data package.
-For photographs, this likely means checking a root certificate for the camera.
+_The Tribune_ affirms all references in the data package.
+For photographs, this likely means looking at a root certificate for the camera.
 For Upton's signatures, this means checking his public key and any DID information.
 Some of these references may have another layer of certification and endorsement: _The Tribune's_  validator must recursively dig through it until they have the complete picture.

 Since this would be a major exposé, _The Tribune_ goes the extra mile and also investigates Upton's previous publication of four well-received novels and even reaches out to Columbia University where he matriculated.